nuprl/TypeWeaver/src/migrate_dataset/README.md

 assumes a specific directory structure for the dataset and outputs.
 The script runs incrementally, by checking the timestamps of inputs and outputs.

-The top directory, `data` in this example, should be passed to `main.py` with the `--directory data` option.
+The top directory, `data/full` in this example, should be passed to `main.py` with the `--directory data` option.

-    data/
+    data/full/
       |-- original/
-      |-- notes/
-      |-- DeepTyper-out/

 `original` stores the input datasets.
 Each dataset is a collection of NPM packages.
 This structure allows multiple datasets (including small test